sahilsethi0105/scope-mri/README.md

 ## Accessing the Data
 If you simply want to use this repo to get familiar with deep learning for MRIs/CTs, we recommend installing the [`Stanford MRNet dataset available here`](https://stanfordmlgroup.github.io/competitions/mrnet/).
 Their dataset is larger than ours and significantly easier to train on.
 The repo is already compatible with MRNet.

 However, if you are interested in the SCOPE-MRI dataset, it has been released on the [`Medical Imaging and Data Resource Center (MIDRC)`](https://www.midrc.org/).
 Non-commercial access is freely available per MIDRC's usage policies to government and academic researchers.
-You can search for our MRIs in their system and download the DICOMs (~67 GB) _**WILL BE UPDATED WITH EXACT INSTRUCTIONS SHORTLY**_.
+You can search for our MRIs in their system using the `UChicago-ScopeMRI` tag, or access the dataset directly via [`this link`](https://www.nature.com/articles/s44387-025-00043-5). _**WILL BE UPDATED WITH FURTHER INSTRUCTIONS SHORTLY**_.
 Then, follow the data preprocessing steps below.

 ## Using the Repo with SCOPE-MRI
 - [`MRI_and_metadata_import.py`](https://github.com/sahilsethi0105/scope-mri/blob/main/src/MRI_and_metadata_import.py):